-- 10. Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist; - (2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the Charity is not paid in full within three months of it falling due; - (4) the member is removed from membership by a resolution of the Board of Trustees that it is in the best interests of the Charity that the membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the Board of Trustees at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representations to the meeting. - (5) The member is removed from the UKCP register following a determination made in accordance with the Complaints and Conduct Process and/or any other disciplinary procedures which the member may be subject to.
+- (2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the Charity is not paid in full within three months of it falling due; - (4) the member is removed from membership by a resolution of the Board of Trustees that it is in the best interests of the Charity that the membership is terminated.
+A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the Board of Trustees at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representations to the meeting. - (5) The member is removed from the UKCP register following a determination made in accordance with the Complaints and Conduct Process and/or any other disciplinary procedures which the member may be subject to. - (6) The member ceases to fulfil the relevant conditions of membership which apply from time to time for their class of membership.
+Alternatively, where appropriate, with the consent of UKCP and the member, the membership may be reclassified or made subject to conditions.

-11. General Meetings
+General Meetings